Sport Aviation Specialties

 DAR Services

-• Are you building an Experimental Amateur-Built (E-AB) aircraft and want to get it certificated?
+• Are you building an Experimental- Amateur-Built aircraft and need an airworthiness certificate issued?

 • Do you own a Special Light Sport Aircraft (S-LSA) and want to change its certification to Experimental Light-Sport so you can make modifications and perform your own annual condition inspections?

-(Click here for an explanation of the differences between these certificate types.)
+(Click here for an explanation of the differences between these certifturee types.)

 Then, you will likely need the services of a Designated Airworthiness Representative (DAR).
 To learn more about our DAR services, click the links below.
 Or, simply scroll down the page.